-In this tutorial, we will go over a few simple steps to configure the MX records to use the G Suite (Formerly Google Apps).
-Please note, you must have an active G Suite subscription in order for your mail to function properly.
+In this tutorial, we will go over a few simple steps to configure the MX records to use Google Workspace (formerly G Suite).
+Please note, you must have an active Google Workspace (G Suite) subscription in order for your mail to function properly.

 Google MX Records